 Moreover, context diagrams are simpler and more straightforward compared to most complex schematics that require some technical knowledge to understand.
 It’s an excellent tool for sharing critical information with team members and helping them develop a better appreciation of projects.

-3 Context diagram examples for different uses
+Context diagram examples

 A context diagram can be used in a variety of industries and for different objectives.
 Below, we’ll take you through some examples, including a context diagram in software engineering, product development, and business and systems analysis.